Far from the Home I Love

 In the course of her tour Margaret performed in cathedrals, churches, synagogues, arts centres, universities and schools.
 Most of the concerts were in support of City of Sanctuary UK, which is a network of over 120 local groups around the country who are building a culture of welcome for refugees and asylum seekers.
 Margaret was presented with a ‘Champion of Sanctuary’ award by City of Sanctuary UK in recognition of her work.

-‘Far from the Home I Love’ has raised £80,000 so far, but Margaret is continuing her efforts in order to reach an even higher total of £88,000 - this represents £1,000 for every key on the piano.
-She has made a recording of the beautiful solo piano piece ‘Memories from My Land’ which she commissioned from the Kurdish refugee composer, Moutaz Arian.
-This evocative and haunting piece can be downloaded as a charity single on Bandcamp
+Following her livestream concert during lockdown, Margaret achieved her fundraising goal of £88,000 - this represents £1,000 for every key on the piano.
+One of the most popular pieces in the programme she took on tour was ‘Memories from My Land’ which she commissioned from the Kurdish refugee composer, Moutaz Arian.
+This evocative and haunting piece is now available to download on Bandcamp

 |Handel||Minuet in G minor|